NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: A Detailed Discussion on the Limitations

 While \methodnameshort demonstrates strong improvements in personalization quality and interpretability, it also inherits several limitations that are common across existing personalization methods and highlight open challenges for future research.

-\begin{itemize} \item This work relies on sufficient user history to estimate meaningful causal effects.
+\begin{itemize}[leftmargin=*] \item This work relies on user history to estimate meaningful causal effects.
 As with most behavior-driven personalization frameworks, the availability and quality of user interaction data directly impact the accuracy of preference attribution.
-In low-resource or cold-start scenarios, where user data is limited or noisy, the model may struggle to distinguish true preferences from incidental patterns. \item This method introduces additional training-time computation due to the need to evaluate both factual and counterfactual predictions per instance.
+In low-resource or cold-start scenarios, distinguishing true preferences from incidental patterns becomes more challenging.
+We view this as an opportunity to integrate auxiliary signals (e.g., demographic features, side information) to enhance robustness in sparse-data regimes. \item This method introduces additional training-time computation due to the need to evaluate both factual and counterfactual predictions per instance.
 Although this design enables more accurate supervision via causal attribution, it increases training overhead compared to standard fine-tuning.
 Importantly, this overhead is only related to training and does not affect inference speed, making the method practical at test time and more efficient than many baseline approaches that rely on repeated retrieval or dynamic adaptation during generation. \item Our work currently operates within a single-session context window and models personalization at the token level.
-While effective in capturing local preference signals, it does not explicitly model longer-term user dynamics or cross-session behaviors, which may be important in settings such as lifelong personalization, multi-turn dialogue, or recommendation-oriented generation. \end{itemize}
+While effective in capturing local preference signals, it does not explicitly model longer-term user dynamics or cross-session behaviors, which may be important in settings such as lifelong personalization, multi-turn dialogue, or recommendation-oriented generation. \item In this work, we construct the graph from domain-level knowledge: on the model side, it mirrors the prediction process, and on the data side, it captures how user responses are shaped by the user, the item, and their interaction.
+While alternative structures could also be considered, we provide further discussion in Appendix~\ref{appx:causal_graph_selection}. \end{itemize}